Last Modified:

 If that wasn't enough, every time you open or close the door or trunk the mount is attached to, the grip loosens with predictable results.
 And that isn't all!
 Click on the right photo to enlarge it.
 The damage you see is all too often the result of using a lip mount.
 I can assure you, this sort of damage is much more costly to repair, than a simple, 3/4 inch hole.

 By far the most longest-lasting V/U mount out there is the NMO (new Motorola, shown above right) series.
 With few exceptions every manufacturer has at least one model incorporating it.
 Virtually every police department in the country uses this mount, and for good reason.
 Yes, it does require that a 3/4" hole be drilled.
 But if you take your time to do it correctly, it will never leak even when the antenna has been removed.
 When trade in time comes no one will care.
-Just tell them it's for a cell phone.
+Just tell them it is for a cell phone.

 The special NMO type mount shown right, is another knock-off originally designed to circumvent the Motorola patent.
 While apparently waterproof, using such a mount locks you into one brand of antenna; not always a good idea, especially if you're into off-road activities.

 SO239 mounts (shown left), the 5/16 inch Antenna Specialists stud mount, and their snap-in 3/8 inch mount should be avoided if for no other reason than they are not waterproof, not to mention their lack of sturdiness.
-Since the coax comes straight out of the mount instead of at a right angle like the NMO, they are not suitable for over headliner use (roof mounting).
+Since the coax typically comes straight out of the mount instead of at a right angle like the one shown, they are not suitable for over headliner use (roof mounting).
 By the way, note the weather cap in the left photo.

 Roof mounting of V/U antennas is always best, but on vehicles with sun roofs and/or side curtain SRS devices, it can be a problem.
 Trunk mounting is second best, but if your vehicle doesn't have a trunk, the front fenders or cowl area are alternatives.

 Just about every kind of transceiver mount you can imagine, is made commercially.
-The Mounts article contains links, and descriptions to many of them.
+The Installation article contains links, and descriptions to many of them.
 Decent quality mounts are not inexpensive, and for good reason.
 They have to be sturdily made, and designed to correctly fit the many different transceivers on the market.

 Some might ask why they need a different mount, when their radio already came with one.
 Simply looking at the supplied mount will give you the answer.
 They're made to attach to the head and/or body of the transceiver, but no provisions are made to attach it inside the vehicle.
 Remembering that the radio's controls needs to be easily reached, yet out of the way of SRS devices, and vehicle controls, it is easy to see why so many amateurs opt for a custom mount.
 It pays to be safe than sorry.

 Most V/U antennas come with RG58, solid dielectric coax.
 At V/U frequencies long lengths of it are indeed lossy.
 At the lengths we deal with in mobile applications, the loss isn't significant.
 The few tenths of a dB savings RG8 would give over smaller coax, will not suddenly make your signal heard an extra 50 miles.
-I should add, that coax cable smaller than RG58 (RG174 is an example), should be avoided, especially at UHF.
+However, coax cable smaller than RG58 (RG174 is an example), should be avoided, especially at UHF.
 It is interesting to note (as alluded to above), that several Pacific rim manufacturers hype their gain figures, and then ship their antennas with mounts equipped with RG174.

 Some antenna manufacturers' installation kits contain RG58/U, which has a solid conductor center.
 If yours was, replace it a stranded version or you'll end up with an open circuit, sooner than later.